SalimaMamma/mlops-zoomcamp-project/Readme.md

 Access the FastAPI at http://localhost:8000

+You can now use the client_.py file :
+Example : python src/client_.py --date 2025-03-28 --hour 9

-You can now use the API to make predictions: curl -X GET "http://localhost:8000/predict?date=2025-07-28&hour=15"
+Or call the API to make predictions:

+curl -X GET "http://localhost:8000/predict?date=2025-07-28&hour=15"